-Triplet combinations consisting of iberdomide, a cereblon E3 ligase immunomodulatory drug, with dexamethasone and daratumumab (IberDd) or bortezomib and dexamethasone (IberVd) demonstrated favorable tolerability profiles and promising clinical activity in patients with heavily pretreated multiple myeloma (MM), according to findings from a phase I/II trial presented at the 2020 American Society of Hematology annual meeting.
+Triplet combinations consisting of iberdomide, a cereblon E3 ligase immunomodulatory drug, with dexamethasone and daratumumab (IberDd) or bortezomib and dexamethasone (IberVd) demonstrated favorable tolerability profiles and promising clinical activity in patients with heavily pretreated multiple myeloma (MM), according to findings from a phase I/II trial presented at the 2020 ASH Annual Meeting.

-“The promising clinical activity and favorable toxicity profile of the iberdomide-based triplets supports further development of these regimens in myeloma,” said lead study author Niels van de Donk, MD, of the VU University Medical Center in Amsterdam.
+“The promising clinical activity and favorable toxicity profile of the iberdomide-based triplets supports further development of these regimens in myeloma,” said lead study author Niels van de Donk, MD, PhD, of VU University Medical Center Amsterdam in the Netherlands.
 “In addition, the favorable safety profile of iberdomide makes it an attractive drug for maintenance.”

-The investigators noted that this was a heavily pretreated patient population, with almost one-half of patients in both groups having triple class-refractory disease.
-The median prior lines of therapy was 4 in the IberDd cohort and 6 in the IberVd cohort.
+The investigators noted that this was a heavily pretreated patient population, with nearly half of patients in both groups having triple class-refractory disease.
+The median prior lines of therapy were 4 in the IberDd cohort and 6 in the IberVd cohort.
 Prior therapies included a proteasome inhibitor with either pomalidomide or lenalidomide.
 Patients had experienced disease progression within 60 days of their last MM treatment.
 All patients in the study were refractory to their last treatment.

-In the IberDd group, participants received escalating doses of iberdomide on days 1 through 21, along with daratumumab 16 mg/kg on days 1, 8, 15, and 22 in cycles 1 to 2, days 1 and 15 in cycles 3 through 6, and day 1 in cycle 7 and beyond.
-In the IberVd group, patients received iberdomide on days 1 through 14 with bortezomib 1.3 mg/m2 on days 1, 4, 8, and 11 of cycles 1 to 8 and on days 1 and 8 of cycle 9 and beyond.
+In the IberDd group, participants received escalating doses of iberdomide on days 1 through 21, along with daratumumab 16 mg/kg on days one, eight, 15, and 22 in cycles 1 to 2, days one and 15 in cycles 3 through 6, and day one in cycle 7 and beyond.
+In the IberVd group, patients received iberdomide on days 1 through 14 with bortezomib 1.3 mg/m2 on days one, four, eight, and 11 of cycles 1 to 8 and on days one and eight of cycle 9 and beyond.
 Dexamethasone was administered weekly in both groups.

-The doses of iberdomide ranged from 1.0 to 1.6 mg, but, after a receiving a median of 4 treatment cycles in the IberDd group and 6 in the IberVd group, the maximum tolerated dose and recommended phase II dose had not yet been reached in either cohort.
+The doses of iberdomide ranged from 1.0 to 1.6 mg, but, after a receiving a median of four treatment cycles in the IberDd group and six in the IberVd group, the maximum tolerated dose and recommended phase II dose had not yet been reached in either cohort.
 As of October 14, 2020 (data cutoff), 44% of patients in each group were still on treatment.

 Neutropenia was managed in both treatment groups with granulocyte colony-stimulating factor.
-No deaths occurred on study and few patients discontinued due to adverse events, the authors noted.
+No deaths occurred on study and few patients discontinued due to AEs, the authors noted.
 Overall, six and four patients required iberdomide dose reductions in the IberDd and IberVd groups, respectively.

-In the IberDd cohort, the overall response rate (ORR) was 42% across all dosing groups, which included one stringent complete response (sCR), two complete responses (CRs), two very good partial responses (VGPRs), and 6 partial responses (PRs).
-Response rates in the IberVd-treated patients appeared to be slightly higher, with an ORR of 61% including one sCR, 5 CRs, and 8 PRs.
+In the IberDd cohort, the overall response rate (ORR) was 42% across all dosing groups, which included one stringent complete response (sCR), two complete responses (CRs), two very good partial responses (VGPRs), and six partial responses (PRs).
+Response rates in the IberVd-treated patients appeared to be slightly higher, with an ORR of 61% including one sCR, five CRs, and eight PRs.

 The median time to response was 4.1 weeks with IberDd and 3.6 weeks with IberVd.
 The median duration of response, however, was not reached in either cohort.